-As a payment institution (instituição de pagamento) and payment scheme settlor (instituidor de arranjo de pagamento) in Brazil, our business is subject to Brazilian laws and regulations relating to electronic payments in Brazil, comprised of Brazilian Federal Law No. 12,865/13 and related rules and regulations.
+As a payment institution (instituição de pagamento), a payment scheme settlor (instituidor de arranjo de pagamento) and a direct credit corporation (sociedade de crédito direto) in Brazil, our business is subject to Brazilian laws and regulations relating, respectively, to electronic payments, comprised of Brazilian Federal Law No. 12,865/13, and financial institutions, including Brazilian Federal Law No. 4,595/64, as well as their related rules and regulations.

-If we fail to comply with the requirements of the Brazilian legal and regulatory framework, we could be prevented from carrying out our regulated activities, and we could be (i) required to pay substantial fines (including per transaction fines) and disgorgement of our profits, (ii) required to change our business practices or (iii) subjected to insolvency proceedings such as an intervention by the Central Bank, as well as the out-of-court liquidation of Stone Pagamentos, and any of our subsidiaries to whom licenses may be granted in the future.
-Pagar.me has applied to the Central Bank to be licensed as a payment institution, and is awaiting such Central Bank approval.
+If we fail to comply with the requirements of the Brazilian legal and regulatory framework, we could be prevented from carrying out our regulated activities, and we could be (i) required to pay substantial fines (including per transaction fines) and disgorgement of our profits, (ii) required to change our business practices or (iii) subjected to insolvency proceedings such as an intervention by the Central Bank, as well as the out-of-court liquidation of Stone Pagamentos and Stone Sociedade de Crédito Direto S.A., and any of our subsidiaries to whom licenses may be granted in the future.
+Pagar.me has applied to the Central Bank to be licensed as a payment institution and is awaiting such Central Bank approval.
 While Pagar.me is permitted to continue operations as a payment institution pending the outcome of the approval process, the failure to eventually obtain such approval would have material adverse effects on our business.
 In addition, Pagar.me currently operates as a payment scheme settlor pursuant to Central Bank license exemption, and depending on its growth in volumes processed, will be subject to the applicable regulations to operate as a payment scheme settlor.
 Any disciplinary or punitive action by our regulators or failure to obtain required operating licenses could seriously harm our business and results of operations.